-1.4 At the time of the survey the landuses on the site were field beans and set-aside.
+1.4 At the time of the survey the land had been harvested of oilseed rape.

 1.5 The distribution of grades and subgrades is shown on the attached ALC map and the areas are given in the table below.
-The map has been drawn at a scale of 1:5,000.
+The map has been drawn at a scale of 1:5000.
 It is accurate at this scale, but any enlargement would be misleading.
 This map supersedes any previous survey information for this site.